JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### Will you hide the IP when send an e-mail with your service?

 We aren't providing a sending service.
 Our e-mail client can't obfuscate IP addresses - but if you route your mail through Tor or a Mixmaster, it might improve things for you.

+### Does Mailpile automatically search for recipients keys or generate new keys which is then submited to the public key servers?

+Yes we search & create keys.
+We are not sure yet about automatically submitting to keyservers.